MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-extendeddatatype-property.md

 The value of this property on a page control overrides the same property on a table field.

+With [!INCLUDE [prod_short](../includes/prod_short.md)] 2023 release wave 2, you can use the `RichContent` option to enable a rich text field.
+To enable a rich text field, the field must have the [Multiline property](/properties/devenv-mulitiline-property.md) set to `true` and it must reside alone within a FastTab group.
+For an example of creating a rich text editor, see [Creating a rich text editor](devenv-create-richtexteditor.md).

 ## See Also

 [Properties](devenv-properties.md)